md24anas/Python-web-app-using-Flask-and-integrate-Embeddable-Watson-AI-libraries/README.md

-# ython-web-app-using-Flask-and-integrate-Embeddable-Watson-AI-libraries
+# coding-project-template
-Using embeddable libraries to create an AI powered Python application.
+This repo is for the practice project which is to be based on Embedded AI libraries.